mcandre/bao/README.md

 bao uses Ghostscript in an attempt to optimize PDF files.

 Note: Sometimes Ghostscript can output files the same size or larger than the input.
-Always validate output files before use.
+Check output file size before use.

 # LICENSE